 Diabetes Mellitus (DM) is a serious systemic disease with a continuous rise in incidence rates worldwide.
 Canada has also perceived rising rates of diabetes in the population across all provinces.
-While in 2015, the prevalence of diabetes was estimated as 3.4 million or 9.3% of the population, it is predicted to almost increase to 5 million or 12.1% by 2025, representing almost a double (44%) rise from 2015 to 2025.1
+While in 2015, the prevalence of diabetes was estimated at 3.4 million or 9.3% of the population, it is predicted to almost increase to 5 million or 12.1% by 2025, representing almost a double (44%) rise from 2015 to 2025.

 Diabetic foot disease comes from chronic pathological processes such as neuropathy, biomechanical issues, peripheral artery disease (PAD), and impaired wound healing.
 While people with diabetic foot disease are at high risk to face lower extremity amputation (LEA), they have also reported fear of the consequences of amputation such as disability, and high mortality rates within five years of the procedure (Costa, 2018).
-The good news is that with early detection of foot disease and appropriate intervention by a wound care specialist, a great number of individuals with diabetic foot ulcers have achieved the deserved outcomes – healing and limb salvage.2
+The good news is that with early detection of foot disease and appropriate intervention by a wound care specialist, a great number of individuals with diabetic foot ulcers have achieved the deserved outcomes – healing and limb salvage.

 Diabetic Foot Ulcers: Unfolding its Complications for an Individual

-Evidence has shown that around 15% to 25% of individuals with diabetes are likely to develop foot ulceration at some point in their lifespan, and sadly it is estimated that 12% of those individuals with foot ulceration will require LEA.3 It accounts for nearly 2/3 of all non-traumatic amputations.4
+Evidence has shown that around 15% to 25% of individuals with diabetes are likely to develop foot ulceration at some point in their lifespan, and sadly it is estimated that 12% of those individuals with foot ulceration will require LEA.3 It accounts for nearly 2/3 of all non-traumatic amputations.

 The engagement of the individuals with diabetes on everyday foot self-care such as inspection of the potential of their feet for any skin breakdown (e.g., callouses or blister) or self-care support from a family member or caregiver is an important component of the preventive measures.
 On the other hand, the primary care provider should find out how long the individual is living with diabetes; what they know about the disease; what they know about their role as self-care manager, what they need to know to be able to regulate it and provide everyday self-management.
 Additionally, to the level of glucose control, as measured by the hemoglobin A1C (normally less than 7%) 22; the primary healthcare provider needs to find out whether the individual has neuropathy, as determined by testing for loss of protective sensation with the Semmes-Weinstein 5.07 (10 g) monofilament.